iboy/PhD/README.md

 ## ![ShadowEngineLogo](logo.png) ##

-## PhD ##
+## Appendix C – Code Repositories ##

-PhD - A master repository containing all the main Unity projects.
+"PhD" is a master repository containing all the main Unity projects from the doctoral submission of Ian Grant.
 You can read full descriptions of each by visiting each project on github.
 The Unity 4 projects were originally built with Unity Pro, with versions 1 through to the current release.
 I include the most stable and evolved releases in the PhD submission.
 These projects are frozen at the point of submission.
-Development continues.
+The links above go to the frozen branches.
+The links below go to the master branches where development continues.

 ## Unity Projects ##